Brazil: Suspect confesses to killing pair missing in Amazon

 Authorities have said a main line of the police investigation into the disappearance has pointed to an international network that pays poor fishermen to fish illegally in the Javari Valley reserve, which is Brazil’s second-largest Indigenous territory.

-One of the most valuable targets is the world’s largest freshwater fish with scales, the arapaima.
-It weighs up to 200 kilograms (440 pounds) and can reach 3 meters (10 feet).
-The fish is sold in nearby cities, including Leticia, Colombia, Tabatinga, Brazil, and Iquitos, Peru.

-Pereira, who previously led the local bureau of the Brazilian government’s Indigenous agency, known as FUNAI, has taken part in several operations against illegal fishing.
+Pereira, who previously led the local bureau of the federal Indigenous agency, known as FUNAI, took part in several operations against illegal fishing.
 In such operations, as a rule the fishing gear is seized or destroyed, while the fishermen are fined and briefly detained.
 Only the Indigenous can legally fish in their territories.

 “The crime’s motive is some personal feud over fishing inspection,” Atalaia do Norte’s Mayor Denis Paiva speculated to reporters without providing more details.